TaitoUnited/taito-cli/docs/tutorial/01-setting-up-infrastructure.md

     taito zone apply
     ```

-A **taito zone** provides infrastructure that your projects are deployed on.
+A **taito zone** provides an infrastructure that your projects are deployed on.
 The Google Cloud example creates you Kubernetes and PostgreSQL clusters among other things.
 You usually have at least two **taito zones**: one for development and testing purposes, and an another one for production usage.
 In these exercises, however, you require only one **taito zone**.

 Do not confuse taito zones with cloud provider regions and zones.
 One **taito zone** may use multiple cloud provider regions and zones to achieve high availability and regional resiliency.